Western Springs

 Central Auckland

-Western Springs Reserve (also Western Springs Lakeside Te Wai Ōrea) is on the west side of downtown and is one of the more recent parks in central Auckland.
-Historically, it was one of two major freshwater sources and wetlands on the Isthmus.
-The Māori name of Te Wai Ōrea means the water of eels and denotes its pre-European importance as a food source.
+Western Springs Reserve, also known as Western Springs Lakeside Te Wai Ōrea, is located on the western side of downtown Auckland.
+This park is a relatively recent addition to central Auckland's green spaces.
+Historically, it served as one of the two major freshwater sources and wetlands on the Auckland Isthmus.
+The Māori name, Te Wai Ōrea, meaning "the water of eels," highlights its significance as a pre-European food source.

-The water flows through cracks in basalt lava from Te Tātua a Riukiuta / Big King, one of the 14 Tūpuna Maunga, in the suburb of Three Kings to the southeast.
-This natural filtering assured its freshness and supported a lava rock forest ecosystem.
-This ecosystem is now rare and consists of plants growing in minimal soil amongst rock and leaf humus.
-A surviving example can be seen at Gribblehurst Park in Sandringham, Auckland.
+The water at Western Springs flows through cracks in basalt lava from Te Tātua a Riukiuta / Big King, one of the 14 Tūpuna Maunga, situated in the suburb of Three Kings to the southeast.
+This natural filtration process ensured the water's freshness and supported a unique lava rock forest ecosystem.
+This rare ecosystem, consisting of plants growing in minimal soil among rock and leaf humus, can still be observed at Gribblehurst Park in Sandringham, Auckland.

-In the 1870s, Auckland needed a new freshwater supply, so a dam was constructed to create an artificial lake.
-This lake remained the source of the city’s drinking water for 30 years.
-The European name Western Springs was adopted to differentiate the springs from those at Auckland Domain Pukekawa, the previous major water source for Auckland.
+In the 1870s, Auckland required a new freshwater supply, leading to the construction of a dam and the creation of an artificial lake.
+This lake served as the city's drinking water source for 30 years.
+The name Western Springs was adopted to distinguish it from the springs at Auckland Domain Pukekawa, the previous major water source.
 In 1928, Western Springs was replaced by new reservoirs in the Waitākere Ranges.

-After this, the lake was somewhat ignored, but Auckland Zoo opened on the north side in 1922, and Western Springs Stadium opened to the east in 1929.
-There was a suggestion of an amusement park in the 1950s, but no money to do it.
-Then, in 1961, Auckland City began administering it as a reserve.
-The adjacent Museum of Transport and Technology opened in 1964, and Western Springs was finally made a public park in 1977.
+Following its replacement as a water source, the lake was somewhat neglected.
+However, the opening of Auckland Zoo on the north side in 1922 and Western Springs Stadium to the east in 1929 brought renewed interest.
+Although there was a proposal for an amusement park in the 1950s, it was never realised due to a lack of funds.
+In 1961, Auckland City began managing the area as a reserve.
+The adjacent Museum of Transport and Technology opened in 1964, and Western Springs was officially designated a public park in 1977.

 9 images